djsuperchief/windows_to_linux/README.md

 ## K70 RGB Pro - Workaround
 The K70 actually has some lighting profiles installed to it so you can cycle through these by pressing and holding the `FN` button along with a number.
 As I like a solid yellow light, I pressed `FN 0` a couple of times and hey presto, it works.
 Suitable workaround found.

+## Logitech G502 Hero

+Installed the app Piper from discover and this allowed me to customise the mouse and various options.
+I can consider this a success in terms of mouse hardware.

 ## Case Fans
 The case fans seemed very quiet and this was a little concerning as the PC is not liquid cooled so airflow is very important.
 I tried using `lmsensors` and `fancontrol` but these could not pick the fans up.
 BIOS says the fans are in PWM mode which in theory means they should be picked up but I couldn't get that to work.